 In August 2013, we entered into an agreement with Sofgen Pharmaceuticals ("Sofgen") to develop an oral soft gel prescription product indicated for cardiovascular health (the "August 2013 Sofgen Agreement").
 The product will be subject to an ANDA filing once developed.
-In general, Sofgen will be responsible for the development, manufacturing and regulatory submission of the product, including preparation of the ANDA, and we will provide payments based on the completion of certain milestones.
-Upon approval, Sofgen will manufacture the drug and we will be responsible for the marketing and distribution, under our label, of the product in the United States, providing a percentage of profits from sales of the drug to Sofgen.
+In general, Sofgen will be responsible for the development, manufacturing and regulatory submission of the product, including preparation of the ANDA, and we will make payments based on the completion of certain milestones.
+Upon approval, Sofgen will manufacture the drug and we will market and distribute the product under our label in the United States, remitting a percentage of profits from sales of the drug to Sofgen.

-Under the Sofgen Agreement, Sofgen will own all the rights, title and interest in the product.
-During the term of the Agreement, both parties are prohibited from developing, manufacturing, selling or distributing any product in the United States that is identical or bioequivalent to the product covered under the Sofgen Agreement.
-The Sofgen Agreement may be terminated or amended under certain specified circumstances.
+Under the August 2013 Sofgen Agreement, Sofgen will own all the rights, title and interest in the product.
+During the term, both parties are prohibited from developing, manufacturing, selling or distributing any product in the United States that is identical or bioequivalent to the product covered under the agreement.
+The agreement may be terminated or amended under certain specified circumstances.